kirtan2605/KTH-SM2001-Data-Driven-Methods-in-Engineering/README.md

 </p>

 ## Singular Vector Decomposition
 Low-order representations of the image data can be obtained by storing data upto different value of rank r (All the three channels have the same value of r) after the singular vector decomposition of the data matrix (which is an image in this case).
-The effect of this compression can be seen in the reconstructed images.
+For a more accurate reconstruction with lower storage, different value of r can be set for each of the three channels based on the amount of cumulative energy that is captured.

 <p align="center">
   <img src="https://github.com/kirtan2605/KTH-SM2001-Data-Driven-Methods-in-Engineering/blob/master/readme_images/SVD/Compressed_Image_r001.png" style="width: 45%; height: 250px; margin-right: 20px;">